ariel8462/FreeOnEpicBot/README.md

 ## Setting up:
 - Clone the repo
-- Go to do directory and `pip install -r requirements.txt` note: it's pip3 on linux
+- Go to the directory and `pip install -r requirements.txt` note: it's pip3 on linux
 - Remove the '_example' from `BOT_TOKEN_example.txt` and `USER_ID_example.txt`
 - Put your desired bot ID in `BOT_TOKEN.txt` and your user ID in `USER_ID.txt`
 - Either host locally or deploy to heroku